Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/index.md

 ## 🚗 **Project Overview**

 RideSharingHC is designed to facilitate ride-sharing for students.
 By focusing on security, ease of use, and community integration.
 The key features include secure sign-up and login process, with user verification tied to college credentials.
-A rating and review system, and in-app communication between users.
+In-app communication between users.
 Also, integration with Google Maps for real-time navigation.

 ---